 - Read more: RØDE NTH-100 review

 SoundMagic prides itself on providing great sound at budget prices, and the E11C is no exception.
-A successor to the critically-acclaimed E10, each bud in the E11C packs in improved drivers, which provide substantial thump for bass lovers.
-Sound is warm and balanced, with nothing harsh or jarring to disturb sensitive ears.
+A successor to the critically acclaimed E10, each bud in the E11C packs in improved drivers, which provide substantial thump for bass lovers.
+The sound is warm and balanced, with nothing harsh or jarring to disturb sensitive ears.

 They might not look exciting, but for a pair of buds that sound this good for this low a price, there’s little to complain about.
 Throw in built-in in-line controls for volume, music and call playback… And you’ve got a set of headphones that serve up heaps of bang for your buck.